Building ZigBone Farm Retreat Center

-The three ZigBone Retreat buildings were built with straw bale insulation and hand covered with clay from our farm's soil, and lime plasters hydrated on the farm.
-We also used large old beams, wood siding, and brick salvaged from a nearby barn, and restored vintage furniture to fill our many rooms.
+The three ZigBone Retreat buildings were built with straw bale insulation and hand covered with clay from our farm's soil and lime plaster hydrated on the farm.
+We also used old beams, wood siding, and brick salvaged from a nearby barn, and restored vintage furniture to fill our many rooms.

-The B&D Woodworks crew -- hailing from the Sabillasville and Westminster area -- hung in there for three years, through sweltering heat, frigid cold, our nutty new ideas, and all manner of setbacks that come with a large-scale renovation.
+The B&D Woodworks crew and Piney Ridge Timber Framers -- hailing from the Catoctin area -- have hung in there for years, through sweltering heat, frigid cold, our nutty new ideas, and all manner of setbacks that come with a large-scale renovation.
 They arrived expert craftsmen and left artists, having contributed not only the timber framing and carpentry but many of the aesthetic details that make ZigBone the extraordinary place it is.